 The reality is, naturally pure water doesn't exist.
 Water is very good at dissolving

 and absorbing impurities as it flows in streams, sits in lakes, or filters through

 layers of soil and rock in the ground.
-Some of these substances, like certain naturally
+Some of these substances are harmless.
+This

-chemicals are not.
-Water also contains organic matter like dirt, leaves, and microbes.
+and many man-made chemicals are not.
+Water also contains organic matter such as dirt,

 The water you drink comes from one of two sources: